 Call center catalogs

 Direct-to-consumer marketing companies are very focused on tracking the response to these catalogs to ensure that the costs to produce and mail them are justified.
 To track the response, a code is traditionally printed on the back of the catalog and this code is then requested and applied when the catalog recipient calls to place an order by phone (or now more traditionally the code may be entered when the customer places an order online).
-While there are different industry terms that have been used to identify this catalog tracking code (including key code, promo code, catalog code, source code), we refer to the code in Dynamics 365 for Retail as the Source code ID.
+While there are different industry terms that have been used to identify this catalog tracking code (including key code, promo code, catalog code, source code), we refer to the code in Commerce as the Source code ID.

 Basic catalog setup

 Go to Retail and Commerce > Catalogs and assortments > All catalogs to configure your catalog.

 When you create a new catalog, you must first link the catalog to one or more channels.
 This is done in the Commerce channels FastTab on the Catalog setup form.
 Click Add and select one or more channels.
 Only items linked to your selected channel assortments can be used when creating the catalog.